Israel Travel, Tours, Gap Year & Volunteering

 Short for time?
 Want to see the highlights as quick as possible?
 There are day tours available to book throughout the country.
 Popular options include city tours where a local guide will usually show you the sights.
 These types of tours can be booked as part of a group or you can spend a little extra and get a private tour.
 Some city tours are totally free but you might be expected to give a tip.

-Apply to Volunteer in Israel
+Volunteer in Israel

 Volunteering in Israel is a chance to experience a different culture and really make a difference whilst also getting to see spectacular sights in your spare time.
 You do not need to be religious to apply, and all Nationalities and faiths can apply.
 You will need to be eligible for a tourist visa to volunteer here, if you are from the UK or USA you shouldn't have any problems.